wenhaoq20/Spendy/README.md

 - Next Steps: Will focus on developing the user account management backend.

 ### Johanan
-- Current: Set up the basic server and API endpoints.
+- Completed Recently: Set up the basic server and API endpoints.
 - Next Steps: Will focus on integrating financial calculations and budget tracking functionalities.

 ### Sean